textileio/community/docs/a-tour-of-textile.md

 You may also want to check or open a connection to another peer.
 You can do this by supplying a complete [multi-address](https://github.com/multiformats/multiaddr).

-Try connecting to one of Textile's federated cafe peers.
+Try connecting to one of Textile's federated cafe peers:

 ```tab="cmd"
 textile ipfs swarm connect "/ip4/18.224.173.65/tcp/4001/ipfs/12D3KooWLh9Gd4C3knv4XqCyCuaNddfEoSLXgekVJzRyC5vsjv5d"